-Pool cleaners can be very challenging.
-Often you won’t know there’s a problem until you come back to the pool after it has been running for several hours by itself, only to discover the pool hasn’t been cleaned at all because the cleaner is stuck in one place.
-You don’t have any direct control over the cleaner head during its operation, so you’ll have to find some other solution:
+Often, you won’t know there’s a problem until you come back to the pool after it has been running for several hours, only to discover the pool hasn’t been cleaned at all because the cleaner is stuck in one place.
+You don’t have any direct control over the cleaner head during its operation, so you’ll have to find another solution:

 - If method 1 did not work, you can keep reading this article or ask the manufacturer for advice.

-In order to prevent the cleaner from getting stuck in the first place, you’ll have to adjust the suction by controlling the water flow through it.
+To prevent the cleaner from getting stuck in the first place, you’ll have to adjust the suction by controlling the water flow through it.
 The stronger the water flow, the more likely it is to get stuck in one place.
-You need some suction though or the pool won’t get cleaned properly.
-The easiest solution is a flow keeper valve.
+The cleaner must maintain the suction, or the pool won’t get cleaned properly.
+The easiest solution is a flowkeeper valve.

 Here’s an example of what a flowkeeper valve looks like:

-A flowkeeper valve is a valve that regulates the flow of water through the hose going to the cleaner.
-It can’t attach directly to the skimmer on the side of the pool so you’ll need an additional, short piece of hose.
+A flowkeeper valve regulates the flow of water through the hose going to the cleaner.
+It can’t attach directly to the skimmer on the side of the pool, so you’ll need an additional, short piece of hose.

 The short hose attaches to the skimmer port.
 You then attach the flowkeeper valve to it and the longer hose to the other end of the flowkeeper valve.
 The other end of the long hose attaches to the cleaner.

-The flowkeeper valve has a spring loaded valve that can be set to open and close so it sucks in some water at the valve, thus reducing the amount of water being sucked in through the cleaner.
-This reduces the amount of suction at the cleaner head and prevents it from getting stuck.
-The flowkeeper valve can be used on a manual cleaner as well, particularly if you’re using a long, telescoping rod.
+The flowkeeper valve has a spring-loaded valve that can be set to open and close, so it sucks in some water at the valve, thus reducing the amount of water being sucked in through the cleaner.
+This reduces the suction at the cleaner head and prevents it from getting stuck.
+The flowkeeper valve can also be used on a manual cleaner, particularly if you’re using a long, telescoping rod.

-Above-ground pools don’t have a main drain on the bottom of the pool, but in-ground pools do.
+Above-ground pools don’t have a main drain on the bottom, but in-ground pools do.
 This is another area where automatic cleaners are prone to get stuck.
-The main drain has suction pulling water through it and the cleaner has its own suction.
+The central drain has suction pulling water through it, and the cleaner has its own suction.
 When they come in contact, the combined suction can trap the cleaner.

-The easiest, and least expensive, solution to this problem is to turn off the main drain while your Automatic Pool Cleaners is working.
-Alternately you can adjust the main drain pressure by locating the controls at the pump.
-The main drain should have a lever on the pipe allowing you to close it entirely, or partially close it which will reduce the suction.
+The easiest and least expensive solution to this problem is to turn off the main drain while your Automatic Pool Cleaners are working.
+Alternatively, you can adjust the main drain pressure by locating the controls at the pump.
+The main drain should have a lever on the pipe allowing you to close it entirely or partially close it, which will reduce the suction.

-The drain will still work whether the cleaner is operating or not, and once you’ve found the correct setting that prevents your cleaner from getting stuck when it goes over it, you can leave it there.
-You’ll probably have to experiment with it a little since all pools and pumps are different, but once you’ve found the correct setting, your work is done.
+The drain will still work whether the cleaner is operating, and once you’ve found the correct setting that prevents your cleaner from getting stuck when it goes over it, you can leave it there.
+You’ll probably have to experiment with it a little since all pools and pumps are different, but your work is done once you’ve found the correct setting.

 If You’re Using a Manual Pool Cleaner:

-If you’re using a manual cleaner you’ve got a great deal of control over the cleaner head, especially if you’re in the water using a short pole.
+If you’re using a manual cleaner, you have a great deal of control over the cleaner head, especially if you’re using a short pole in the water.
 You can feel when the cleaner is trying to stick to the bottom of the pool and adjust the way you’re holding the pole and positioning the head moment by moment as you move it along.
 You can adjust the angle at which the head contacts the bottom of the pool, holding one edge of it just slightly off the bottom to prevent the suction from getting it stuck.

 News from the blog: